rollandxyz/ng7-hello-world/README.containerize-ng-app-with-docker.md

 # Create a Docker image from your Angular application, publish and consume it from the Docker Hub

-## Creating new Angular application
+## 1. Creating new Angular application

+### Create an angular application

 ```bash
 ng new ng7-hello-world
 cd ng7-hello-world
 ```

-To ensure it compiles correctly and displays in the browser: `ng serve --open`
+### To ensure it compiles correctly and displays in the browser: `ng serve --open`

-## Compiled and create the optimised production one:
+## 2. Compiled and create the optimised production one:

 ```bash
 ng build --prod
 ```

-## Creating a Docker Image
+## 3. Creating a Docker Image

+### create docker file: `Dockerfile`

-use Nginx to serve the compiled application. create docker file: `Dockerfile` and put the following content to it:
+use Nginx to serve the compiled application and put the following content to it:

 ```js
 FROM nginx:alpine
 COPY nginx.conf /etc/nginx/nginx.conf
 WORKDIR /usr/share/nginx/html
 COPY dist/ .
 ```

-create a nginx configuration file `nginx.conf` and put the following in it:
+### Create a nginx configuration file `nginx.conf` and put the following in it:

 ```js
 worker_processes  1;
 events {
     worker_connections  1024;
 }